-THE GOOD: Powerful 4th Gen. Intel Core i3 processor and roomy drive.
-Excellent day-to-day performance
+- Powerful 4th Gen. Intel Core i3 processor and roomy drive

 The ASUS M32AD-US001T is a mid-range tower desktops that packs enough power for daily computing needs, moderate multimedia editing, and Internet browsing and is a good bet for home entertainment.
 It features a 4th Gen Intel Core i3-4170 processor, 8GB DDR3 RAM, a roomy 1TB hard drive, Windows 10, generous number of connectivity ports, and retains legacy features, like VGA and HDMI ports and a card reader for older media formats, that keep veteran users happy.
 Similar specs are seen in the ASUS M32CD, only that the latter adds up to the computing power with Intel Core i5-6400 Quad-Core 2.7 GHz processor (turbo to 3.3GHz).